-Spanish II-P: Prerequisite: Successful completion of Spanish I with a grade of C or higher, or teacher recommendation.
+Spanish II-P: Prerequisite: Successful completion of Spanish I with a grade of C- or higher.
 Students in Spanish II will continue to build skills to be able to understand routine speech and conversations, main ideas and facts from narratives, participate in communication tasks, write letters and essays, and perceive cultural differences of different Spanish speaking countries.

-Spanish NS-II-P: Prerequisite: Native Spanish speaker or teacher recommendation.
+Spanish NS-II-P: Prerequisite: Native Spanish speaker.
 This course was developed for Spanish-speaking students who have received little or no formal instruction in Spanish.
 Emphasis will be placed in the development of the four basic language skills of speaking, listening, reading, and writing.
 Students will develop a concrete, logical, and fluid writing structure to support claims with textual evidence and reasoning as they access an array of authentic texts and audio-visual content.
 (OR)

-Spanish NS-III-P: Prerequisite: Successful completion of Spanish II-NS with a grade of Cor higher, or teacher recommendation.
+Spanish NS-III-P: Prerequisite: Successful completion of Spanish II-NS with a grade of Cor higher.
 The intent of this course is to enable Spanish native speakers to continue enhancing their literacy skills in Spanish.
 Students will improve and/or correct their competence in their native tongue.
 This course may include field trips, films, videos, and guest speakers to gain an appreciation and understanding for the culture and geography of Spanish speaking countries.
 (OR)